Robert Woods Bliss: Early life

 Robert Woods Bliss was born on August 5, 1875, in St. Louis, Missouri, to William Henry Bliss.
 His father worked as district attorney in St. Louis.
-Bliss graduated with a Bachelor of Arts from Harvard University in 1900.
+He was educated at Episcopal High School in Alexandria, Virginia.
+Bliss graduated with a Bachelor of Arts from Harvard College in 1900.

 Career

 From 1900 to 1901, Bliss worked in the office of the secretary of Puerto Rico.
 He then became private secretary to the governor of Puerto Rico.
 In 1903, he was appointed as consul at Venice.
 In 1904, he was second secretary of the embassy in St. Petersburg, Russia.
 He served in Russia during the Russo-Japanese War and Russian Revolution of 1905.
 In 1907, he became secretary of the legation at Brussels.
 He was secretary and later counselor of the embassy at Paris and remained there in World War I. In April 1920, he replaced Albert B. Ruddock as chief of the division of Western European Affairs for the U.S. State Department.
 He was in charge of ceremonies and protocol during the Washington Naval Conference from 1921 to 1922.

 From 1921 to 1923, he served as the third assistant secretary of state under President Warren G. Harding.
 In January 1923, he was appointed to replace Ira Nelson Morris as Minister of Sweden.
 In 1927, Bliss was appointed U.S. Ambassador to Argentina.
 He served in that post until his retirement in 1933.
-He later served as consultant and special assistant to secretary of state Cordell Hull.
+He later served as consultant and special assistant to Secretary of State Cordell Hull.

 Following retirement, Bliss was active in the American Red Cross and was chairman of the special gifts division.
 He served on the board of the Carnegie Institution of Washington and the National Criminal Justice Association.
 He was honorary president of the American Federation of Arts and served on the board of the Asia Institute and the American Museum of Natural History in New York City.